 - Longer courses are required for immunocompromised patients.

-- Invasive listeriosis (meningitis or septicaemia): intravenous amoxicillin/ampicillin plus gentamicin for 21 days (gentamicin may be stopped after 7 days).
+- Invasive listeriosis (meningitis or septicaemia): intravenous amoxicillin/ampicillin plus gentamicin for 21 days (gentamicin may be stopped after seven days).
 Meningoencephalitis and endocarditis require a longer duration of treatment and combinations of antimicrobial therapy.

 - Listeria spp. are resistant to cephalosporins.

 - Gentamicin should be avoided in pregnancy and amoxicillin/ampicillin is then used alone.

 - Erythromycin is used instead of amoxicillin/ampicillin if the patient is allergic to penicillin.

 - Mainly in patients with impaired cell-mediated immunity, listeriosis can lead to severe illnesses, including severe sepsis, meningitis or encephalitis.

 - Listeriosis can therefore cause lifelong consequences and even death.

 - Infection during pregnancy can result in spontaneous abortions or stillbirths.